-When accused of having one’s “head in the clouds”, an instinctual defensive response is typically triggered.
-We naturally expect of each other and of ourselves to be attentive, aware and focused on our immediate surroundings at all times.
-Whether preoccupied with a particular task, engaged in a conversation or immersed in deep introspection, we are more productive and effective when we are mentally and emotionally present.
+When told one’s “head is in the clouds,” an automatic defensive response often follows.
+We naturally expect awareness and focus, from ourselves and from others.
+After all, when preoccupied with a task, or engaged in a conversation, we are more productive and effective when we are mentally present.

 Yet, according to Rebbi Eliezer, having one’s “head in the clouds” is precisely the mindset that one is to maintain while seeking to achieve optimal fulfillment of the mitzvah of yeshivas sukkah.
 The Torah, while instructing us to sit in a sukkah for seven days, uncharacteristically embellishes this directive, by way of an explicit revelation of the underlying reason for this mitzvah.
 In Vayikra chapter 23, the Torah states:

 בַּסֻּכֹּת תֵּשְׁבוּ שִׁבְעַת יָמִים כָּל הָאֶזְרָח בְּיִשְׂרָאֵל יֵשְׁבוּ בַּסֻּכֹּת. לְמַעַן יֵדְעוּ דֹרֹתֵיכֶם כִּי בַסֻּכּוֹת הוֹשַׁבְתִּי אֶת בְּנֵי יִשְׂרָאֵל בְּהוֹצִיאִי אוֹתָם מֵאֶרֶץ מִצְרָיִם אֲנִי ה’ אֱלֹקֵיכֶם